djdarland/WildLIFE/README.md

   * using a .wild_life file to start applications.
   * I found that out by accident!!!

+  * Completed getting X Windows working
+  * Also works with cygwin

+  * Went back to test suites -- See Source/Port.txt

 ---------------------------------------------------------------------------
 Copyright (C) Digital Equipment Corporation 1994